 IVI drivers for instruments that have an ASCII command set such as SCPI shall implement the full functionality of the instrument available via commands and queries with a few exceptions.
-Some commands and queries are not suitable for an instrument driver or could even break driver or instrument functionality if
+Some commands and queries are not suitable for an instrument driver or could even break driver or instrument functionality if exposed to the user.
+An IVI driver for a SCPI-based instrument, for example, might not implement SCPI commands from the following nodes:

 - DIAGnostic

 - FORMat (may be used internally but not exposed to users)

 - SYSTem:COMMunicate

 - Service or Factory Calibration functionality

 - Undocumented SCPI (factory use only)

 - Other features not normally accessed through the programmatic interface, for example:

 - o DISPlay

-- o HARDCopy
+- HARDCopy

 - MEMory:STATe

 - o CURSor